 “Medicaid Consultants” who offer to help you with your Medicaid application for a lower rate than that charged by an Elder Law attorney are also a real danger.
 They are not permitted under law to give you legal advice, so they cannot and should not discuss or advise you on many of the strategies that Elder Law attorneys use.
 Wrong or incomplete advice can cost you a fortune.

-As an example, in a number of cases we have reviewed documents drafted by other law firms that created trusts for clients, which supposedly protected their assets from Medicaid’s “spend down” rules.
-Unfortunately, we found that the language in these trust agreements allowed the clients access to principal funds, thereby nullifying any protection the trusts might have provided.
-Trusts established for long-term care planning require very specific, tightly-worded provisions in order to function properly, and to withstand Medicaid scrutiny.
+Other, non-Elder Law firms, have created trusts for clients, which supposedly protected their assets from Medicaid’s “spend down” rules.
+Unfortunately, we found that the language in some of these trust agreements allowed the clients to obtain access to principal funds, thereby nullifying any protection the trusts might have provided.
+Trusts established for long-term care planning require very specific, tightly-worded provisions in order to function properly, and to comply with Medicaid requirements.

-An Elder Law attorney is not the same as an estate planning lawyer.
-This is a recurrent fallacy, based on a misunderstanding of the difference between Elder and estate law.
-Elder Law planning seeks to preserve your money, income and assets, to be used for your benefit and care while you’re still alive.
+An Elder Law attorney is not the same as an Estate Planning attorney.
+This is based on a misunderstanding of the difference between Elder and Estate Law.
+Elder Law planning seeks to preserve your money, income, and assets, to be used for your benefit and care while you’re still alive.
 Estate planning focuses on distribution of your assets, typically in a tax-advantaged manner, after you die.

-While Elder Law strategies often involve estate and tax planning, the two practices are different.
-If you need long-term home or nursing facility care, your needs will best be served by an Elder Law attorney.
+While Elder Law strategies often can, and should, involve estate and tax planning, the two practices are different.
+If you may need long-term home or nursing facility care – and most people will – your needs will best be served by an Elder Law attorney.